 What Is a Firewall in Windows?

 Good news!
-Windows 10 comes with a firewall.
+Windows 10 and Windows 11 both come with a firewall.
 You may wonder, “What is a firewall in Windows?” and “What does Windows Firewall do?”
-In the same way, your front door protects your home, and a firewall secures your computer, allowing safe data to pass while blocking potential threats.
+Just as a front door protects your home, a firewall secures your computer by allowing safe data through while blocking potential threats.

 Regularly monitoring your data traffic can highlight unusual activity that might compromise your system.
 Moreover, with the flexibility of firewall settings, you can permit or deny access to specific entities, tailoring it to your needs.
 This way, you can ensure access to trusted websites, apps, or services while restricting potentially harmful ones.